pallosp/conic_research_sympy/README.md

 # Calculating with conics (research project)

-This project provides a symbolic framework for working with classic Euclidean and projective geometry in 2D.
+This project provides a symbolic framework for working with classical Euclidean and projective geometry in 2D.
 Built on top of [SymPy](https://www.sympy.org/), it offers tools to construct, transform, and analyze geometric entities such as points, lines, and conics in projective space.
+It adapts several algorithms from Jürgen Richter-Gebert’s Projective Geometry book.
+The framework is useful for both symbolic and numeric computations, educational purposes, and geometric reasoning.

 The API supports:

-- Conic representation in quadratic and polar forms
+- Conic representation in quadratic and polar form
-- Constructing conics from 5 points, focus/directrix, center/radii, and more
+- Constructing conics from five points, focus/directrix, center/radii, and more
 - Line and point operations including bisectors, parallels, perpendiculars, etc.
 - Geometric transformations like translation, scaling, and rotation in projective space
-- Conic classification (e.g., ellipse, parabola, hyperbola, degenerate)
+- Conic classification (e.g., ellipse, parabola, hyperbola, degenerate cases)
-- Distance computations
+- Computation of conic properties (e.g. focus, eccentricity, asymptotes, vertices, ideal points)

-The library is based on foundational projective geometry principles, with several algorithms adapted from Jürgen Richter-Gebert’s Projective Geometry book.
-It's useful for symbolic computations, educational purposes, and geometric reasoning.
+- Incidence and distance calculations

 [Complete API reference](docs/api.md)